flamapy/flamapy_docs/_operations/metrics.md

 rest: false
 ---

-# Homogeneity
+# Metrics

 **Description**:
-Measures the uniformity of feature distributions across all valid configurations.
+Returns a collection of structural metrics for the feature model, such as number of features, constraints, relations, abstract and concrete features, leaf features, and complexity indicators.

 **Application**:
-Useful for assessing whether certain features are consistently included or excluded in configurations, indicating stability or variability within the product line.
+Useful for getting a quick overview of the size and complexity of a feature model, comparing models, or feeding metrics into analysis pipelines.

 **Example**:
-Evaluating if certain features are consistently present in all configurations of a software product line.
+Obtaining the number of features and constraints in a software product line feature model.

 ---
 ## Code Examples